Virginia Automobile Insurance Plan (VAIP)

 Contact any licensed auto insurer in Virginia to inquire about high-risk insurance.
 Be sure to shop around to find the best policy for your situation.

-For more information about the VAIP, call the Bureau of Insurance Consumer Hotline: 1-800-552-7945 or visit their website.
+For more information about the VAIP, call Virginia's Bureau of Insurance at 1-800-552-7945 or visit the VAIP website.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.